Sampling (music): Samplers

 The Fairlight inspired competition, improving sampling technology and driving down prices.
 Early competitors included the E-mu Emulator and the Akai S950.
 Drum machines such as the Oberheim DMX and Linn LM-1 incorporated samples of drum kits and percussion rather than generating sounds from circuits.
 Early samplers could store samples of only a few seconds in length, but this increased with improved memory.
 In 1988, Akai released the first MPC sampler, which allowed users to assign samples to pads and trigger them independently, similarly to playing a keyboard or drum kit.
 It was followed by competing samplers from companies including Korg, Roland and Casio.

 Today, most samples are recorded and edited using digital audio workstations (DAWs) such as Pro Tools and Ableton Live.
 As technology has improved, the possibilities for manipulation have grown.
+Sampling longer sections of music is known as loop sampling; cutting and rearranging sections of a loop to create a new rhythm or melody is known as chop sampling; sampling a short, isolated sound such as a drum hit or vocal snippet is known as one-shot sampling.

 Sample libraries

 Samples are distributed in sample libraries, also known as sample packs.
 In the 1990s, sample libraries from companies such as Zero-G and Spectrasonics were widely used in contemporary music.
 In the 2000s, Apple introduced "Jam Pack" sample libraries for its DAW GarageBand.
 In the 2010s, producers began releasing sample packs on online platforms such as Splice.

 The Kingsway Music Library, created in 2015 by the American producer Frank Dukes, has been used by artists including Drake, Kanye West, Kendrick Lamar, and J. Cole.
 In 2020, the US Library of Congress created an open-source web application that allows users to sample its library of copyright-free audio.